stcline/CapstoneProject/README.md

 ### Magazine

 The magazine is what holds the nerf darts as well as pushes the darts into the flywheel.
 This piece is directly mounted to the flywheel.
 Using one servo and a custom designed servo horn and a very long 35mm 3M screw as well as a hex nut we are able to push the dart forward into the fly wheel.
+There is a guide rail on the design that is shorter than all the other openings.

 (Insert image when printed)